amanda-basso/blog_amanda/content/posts/cloud-computing-models.md

 ---
-title: "Identity and Access Management"
-Description: An intro to Identity and Access Management and its importance
+title: "Cloud computing models"
+Description: A brief explanation on cloud computing models
 categories:
+- Cloud computing
+- PaaS
-- IAM
+- IaaS
-- IT security
+- SaaS
-date: 2022-02-02T18:42:08-03:00
+date: 2022-02-09T18:42:08-03:00
-draft: true
+draft: false
 ---

 Hi everyone!
-In this post I present an introduction to Identity and Access Management.
+In this post I briefly explain about the Cloud computing models.
 Hope you like!
 <!--more-->

-## Identity and Access Management
+## Cloud Computing Models

 [Work in Progress]